Dates for Enrollment and Eligibility for Students Grades 1-12

 You may enroll your child for the current school year at any time.
 Enrollment can be done at your child’s home school as soon as residence within the district can be verified.
 Please see the Boundary Information page on our website to locate your home school.

-To enroll, pick up a “New Student Welcome Packet” from your home school.
+To enroll, pick up a “New Student Welcome Packet” online or from your home school.
 Complete the enrollment form in the packet and return to your home school.
 The enrollment form will be time-stamped and dated by the school office staff.

 Each year, enrollment begins at the beginning of January.